cloudfoundry-community/web-config-transform-buildpack/README.md

 * Pulls all the configurations from environment variables and config server repo (if bounded).
 * Config server environment is identified by the environment variable `ASPNETCORE_ENVIRONMENT`, e.g. `dev`, `prod`, etc.
 * Apply xml transformation
 	> The transformation file is pulled from environment variable `XML_TRANSFORM_KEY`.
-For e.g. if the value of environment variable `XML_TRANSFORM_KEY` is `PCF`, then the transformation file, the buildpack looks for is `Web.PCF.config`.
+For e.g. if the value of environment variable `XML_TRANSFORM_KEY` is `CF`, then the transformation file, the buildpack looks for is `Web.CF.config`.
 If the `XML_TRANSFORM_KEY` is not set, it looks for `Web.Release.config` by default.
 If the file doesn't exist, it skips transformation step and moves further.
 * Modify the transformed file with `appSettings:key` for `<AppSettings>` section and `connectionStrings:name` for `<ConnectionStrings>` section
 * Modify the transformed file with tokens provided in the format `#{anykey}`, e.g. A token named `#{foo:bar}` will replaced with `myfoovalue` if an environment variable with key `foo:bar` is set with value `myfoovalue` or the config server repo `yaml` contains the info as below.